Rehabilitative Ultrasound Upper Quadrant

 Real time ultrasound imaging is a growing diagnostic modality which is increasingly accessible to physiotherapist and other medical practitioners.
 However recent surveys have shown that most users have limited training.
 In a University of South Australia survey, 26.7% of all respondents had RTUI training with most completing two hours or less of training (Physiotherapy Res Int.
 2008 Dec;13(4):231-40).

-Rehabilitative Ultrasound Imaging - Level 1
+Rehabilitative Ultrasound Imaging - Upper Quadrant

 This course is ideally tailored to health professionals with no or limited experience in rehabilitative and diagnostic ultrasound, and those currently using ultrasound whom wish to reinforce and grow their knowledge base.

-"I really enjoyed the AAP Ultrasound Course and would highly recommend it as an introduction to Ultrasonography in Clinical Practice.
+"I really enjoyed the AAP Education Ultrasound Course and would highly recommend it as an introduction to Ultrasonography in Clinical Practice.
 Peter was an excellent learning facilitator, and presented clearly, allowing adequate time for demonstration and practice.
 I completed the weekend feeling that I had the ability to develop the new skills I have acquired and stimulated to explore using them to improve my understanding of some of the conditions I treat as well as my clinical practice.
 Real-time ultrasound is a valuable “window” into functional anatomy."

 "I really enjoyed the Ultrasound Course.
 And thought Peter was a great tutor.
 I got to work Monday and stayed late to go through some ultrasound on the unsuspecting receptionist!
 I felt quite accomplished with the pelvic floor and transversus.
 After the course, I was disappointed though to find that at our clinic we only have a lower end unit and no flat head.
 So am left a tad frustrated at not being able to scan anything other than the transversus and pelvic floor.
 As I said above though, I really loved the course and learnt lots which I can apply, so thank you for taking the time to organise a very informative weekend."